lunaflight/courserekt/CONTRIBUTING.md

     - Type checking
     - Deploying the web app

 `requirements.txt`, on the other hand, is used for deployment on Vercel, which only allows 250MB of libraries to be imported.
-Hence, we keep it to a minimum in `requirements.txt`.
+Hence, we keep the number of libraries to a minimum in `requirements.txt`.

 **Activate the virtual environment:**
 - Activating: